balbasty/lit/optim.md

 > \end{align*}
 > ```

-Liu et al. (2020) proposed a rectified version of Adam that reduces the learning rate when the variance of the second-order moments is high, and can even fallback to SGD in cases of extreme variance.
-This is proposed as an alternative to learning rate warmup.
+Liu et al. (2020) proposed a rectified (or warmed-up) version of Adam that reduces the learning rate in early iterations (when the variance of the moments is supposed to be higher), and can even fallback to SGD in the very first iterations.

 > ##### RAdam
 > ```math